DaikonWeb/daikonweb.github.io/docs/extensions/moshi.md

 ---
 layout: default
-title: Daikon Gson
+title: Daikon Moshi
 parent: Extensions
 nav_order: 2
 ---

-# Daikon Gson
+# Daikon Moshi

 ## Methods
-Daikon Gson adds one method to the **Response** and one to the **Request** in order to integrate easily the json functionality.
+Daikon Moshi adds one method to the **Response** and one to the **Request** in order to integrate easily the json functionality.

 ### Response
 `.json(myInstance)`: to render a class instance as a Json string